StirlingLabs/Assimp.Net/README.md

 ## Unity Users ##

 With the release of version 4.1.0, a Unity plugin replicating the NuGet package is outputted to the build folder.
-You can simply drag and drop the contents into your Unity project, or search the asset store for "**AssimpNet Unity Plugin**".
+You can simply drag and drop the contents into your Unity project.
 The plugin utilizes a runtime initiliazation script to ensure the native binaries are loaded when running in editor or standalone.

 ## Licensing ##